sezero/SDL2-OS2/packages/external/libxmp-4.5.x/docs/libxmp.rst

     :mem: a pointer to the module file image in memory.
 Multi-file modules or compressed modules can't be tested in memory.

-    :size: the size of the module, or 0 if the size is unknown or not specified.
-If size is set to 0 certain module formats won't be recognized.
+    :size: the size of the module.

     :test_info: NULL, or a pointer to a structure used to retrieve the module title and format if the memory buffer is a valid module.